machal/cssmine-content/content/transformations-1.md

 In the rest of the world, web developers must expect the share of mobile devices to be over 50%.

-You can't really hide from mobiles.
+You can’t really hide from mobiles.